scratchfoundation/scratch-www/test/integration-cypress/README.md

 ### Environment variables
 To pass in environment variables, such as USERNAME and PASSWORD for a test user you add them before calling cypress run by adding CYPRESS_ before the variable name.

-It will look like this: `CYPRESS_USERNAME=madeUpName`
+It will look like this: `CYPRESS_USERNAME=made-up-name`

-Alternatively you can add to the command `--env USERNAME=madeUpName`, but this is not preferred.
+Alternatively you can add to the command `--env USERNAME=made-up-name`, but this is not preferred.
 If following `npm run` you must add an aditional `--` before adding arguments similar to how it is described in Run a single test (above).

 ### configuration (cypress.json)
 Cypress uses a configuration file `./cypress.json` which contains environment variables and other information.